tenox7/sng/README.md

 ## Elevated permissions

-ICMP Echo requires elevated (root) privileges.
+ICMP Echo/Ping requires elevated (root) privileges.
 To get ping working you will need to run SNG either with:

 Sudo: